Habtom1999/Streaming-04-bonus-Habtom/README.md

 Run consumer1.py and consumer2.py to process the data and write results to CSV files.

 # Project Structure
-.publisher.py: Sends data from data.csv to two RabbitMQ queues.
+publisher.py: Sends data from data.csv to two RabbitMQ queues.

-.consumer1.py: Monitors the first queue, performs transformations, and writes to data-result1.csv.
+consumer1.py: Monitors the first queue, performs transformations, and writes to data-result1.csv.

-.consumer2.py: Monitors the second queue, performs transformations, and writes to data-result2.csv.
+consumer2.py: Monitors the second queue, performs transformations, and writes to data-result2.csv.

-.Life expectancy.csv: Original CSV file, input CSV file with multiple columns.
+Life expectancy.csv: Original CSV file, input CSV file with multiple columns.

-.data-result1.csv: Output CSV file for processed data from consumer 1.
+data-result1.csv: Output CSV file for processed data from consumer 1.

-.data-result2.csv: Output CSV file for processed data from consumer 2.
+data-result2.csv: Output CSV file for processed data from consumer 2.

 # Run